Helix (database)

 Helix is a database management system for the Apple Macintosh platform, created in 1983.
 Helix uses a graphical "programming language" to add logic to its applications, allowing non-programmers to construct sophisticated applications.

-The Helix was the first multiuser database on any PC platform, the first object-based, visual programming tool and the first relational database on a PC platform.
+Helix was the first multiuser database on any PC platform, the first object-based, visual programming tool and the first relational database on a PC platform.

 History

 Originally created by Odesta Corporation of Northbrook, IL in 1983 on the original Macintosh, Helix debuted to rave reviews when it was first released in late 1984.

-At that time the Mac only supported 440kB floppy disks as storage.
-Users initially ran Helix from a floppy disk with Helix installed on the "system disk," which was where the operating system lived before the age of hard disk storage began.
+At that time the Mac only supported 400 kB floppy disks as storage.
+Users initially ran Helix from a floppy disk with Helix installed on the “system disk”, which was where the operating system lived before the age of hard disk storage.
 This configuration left little room for applications or data.
-It was assumed that users would add a second floppy for any sort of real-world use, with the OS and Helix on one floppy, and data on another.
-In spite of these initial limitations, Helix was already a very powerful and fully relational database that migrated easily as machines became faster and more powerful and storage options evolved to the cavernous tools taken for granted today.
+It was assumed that users would add a second floppy drive for any sort of real-world use, with the OS and Helix on one floppy, and data on another.
+In spite of these initial limitations, Helix was a powerful relational database.

 In May 1986, Odesta released Double Helix.
-The main new feature set allowed for the construction of custom menus and menu bars, resulting in "stand-alone" applications.
-In comparison, the original Helix produced applications that were clearly running within Helix, much as a Microsoft Word document is clearly running "inside Word".
+The main new feature set allowed for the construction of custom menus and menu bars, resulting in “stand-alone” applications.
+In comparison, the original Helix produced applications that were clearly running within Helix.
 Released as a part of a larger suite of software, the Helix suite also included a stand-alone runtime version known as RunTime Helix which would allow users to run Double Helix applications without the full version installed, as well as MultiUser Helix which operated in a client–server fashion.